thohenadl/TSMDforUILogs/README.md

 <details>

-<summary>Setting the parameters</summary>
+<summary>Setting up the parameters as in the paper</summary>

+> [!TIP]
-### To create validation data as in the publication use the following parameter setup
+> To create validation data as in the publication use the following parameter setup

 ```randomness = [1] # Length of sampling sequence, when creating the baseline log (1=> only one event inserted, 2=> sequences of 2 from all possible events inserted ...)